harshadmanglani/polaris/README.md

 ### Distributed workflows with a generic orchestrator service
 <img src="example/Usage-1.png">
-Assume you have two workflows in your org, and your microservice architecture has clear separation of concerns.

-You have the following microservices:
+Assume you have the following microservices:
 1. Users service - manages info for users
 2. KYC - talks with multiple external entities to complete KYC for users
 3. Payments - talks with Payment Gateways to initiate and process transactions